duongntbk/AgeEstimatorSharp/README.md

 This is a class library to detect face(s) from a picture and apply deep learning technology to guess the gender and age of all people detected.
 It also comes with a sample program which you can run without installing.

-The model was trained on the [AFAD](https://afad-dataset.github.io/) dataset using fine-tuning based on the VGG19 architecture (originally trained on the ImageNet database).
-It has archived a 96.67% accuracy for gender predicting and a Mean Absolute Error of 3.88 for age guessing.
+We use a model called AgeGenderNet, which was trained on the [AFAD](https://afad-dataset.github.io/) dataset using fine-tuning based on the VGG19 architecture (originally trained on the ImageNet database).
+It has archived a 97.01% accuracy for gender predicting and a Mean Absolute Error of 3.67 for age guessing.

 # Menu